 Also of interest is that Airmont has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 10.21% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 10.17% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Airmont is a very ethnically-diverse village.
 The people who call Airmont home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Airmont residents report their race to be White, followed by Black or African-American.
 Airmont also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 14.01% of the village’s residents.
-Important ancestries of people in Airmont include Italian, Irish, European, German, and Polish.
+People of Hispanic or Latino origin account for 15.99% of the village’s residents.
+Important ancestries of people in Airmont include European, Irish, Italian, German, and Hungarian.

 The most common language spoken in Airmont is English.
 Other important languages spoken here include German/Yiddish and Spanish.